-Click FlightPath icon on the onboarding page or Troubleshooting -> FlightPath.
+Click on the FlightPath icon on the onboarding page or Troubleshooting -> FlightPath.

-Select on Source side cloud type, account, region, vpc name and click one instance.
-Do the same for the Destination side.
+Select the Source side cloud type, account, region, vpc name and click one instance.
+Optionally, Do the same for the Destination side.

-Run FightPath Test, a report will appear.
-The information is arranged in three sections, Security Groups, Route table entries and Network ACL.
-The Security Group is what is associated with the instance, both the route table and the Network ACL are associated with the subnet that the instance is deployed.
+Run a FlightPath Test.
+A report will appear.
+The information is arranged in three sections: Security Groups, Route table entries and Network ACL.
+The Security Group is what is associated with the instance, and both the route table and the Network ACL are associated with the subnet that the instance is deployed.

 Here is one example to show how FlightPath works.
-Say a developer from BusinessOps account filed a ticket that says one instance “DevOps Server” in Oregon region cannot run “ssh” into the Prod instance in California region.
+Say a developer from BusinessOps account filed a ticket that says one instance called “DevOps Server” in the Oregon region cannot run “ssh” into the Prod instance in the California region.

-Now run FlightPath Test, you’ll see the FlightPath Report.
+Now run a FlightPath Test and you’ll see the FlightPath Report.

-First check the routing table, it shows good connectivity:
+First, check the routing table, which shows good connectivity: